meetmahesh/mobile-basic-projects/web-exercise/README.md

 ## Requirements

 * Up to 50 of the most recent calls should be displayed.
-* Call log data can be fetched from this endpoint: (tbd).
+* Call log data can be fetched from the [example server](api).
+Follow the instructions in that README to get started.
 * The app should responsive, supporting at least two breakpoints.

 Each call should show the following information: